These creamy miso pasta noodles with edamame are a vegan nutrient-packed meal that makes for the perfect comfort meal with some Asian-inspired flare!

 Sweet potato – We have sweet potato to thank for making the miso pasta sauce extra creamy and delicious.
 It also adds an extra dose of fiber and vitamin A, which I ain’t mad about.

-Sesame seeds – We love healthy fats around here, so in addition to the tahini and sesame oil in the sauce, I like to add a generous sprinkle of sesame seeds to top off this miso pasta.
+Sesame seeds – We love healthy fats around here, so in addition to the tahini and sesame oil in the sauce, I like to add a generous sprinkle of sesame seeds to top off this creamy miso pasta.
 Plus, what kind of Asian-inspired meal is complete without a sprinkle of sesame seeds?

-Veggies – To up the veggie content of this miso pasta we’ve thrown in Shitake mushrooms as well as green onions and snap peas for a pop of colour!
+Veggies – To up the veggie content of this creamy miso pasta we’ve thrown in Shitake mushrooms as well as green onions and snap peas for a pop of colour!
 But this recipe would totally thrive by adding in more Asian-veggies like bok choy or green cabbage.

 How To Make This Recipe